 Today is my first day at my new job working for Ford.
 I am excited and nervous.
 I give my shoes one final buff before I stand up to get my coat.
-It's an icy, windy morning in Michigan.
-Dirty snow lines the streets of my neighborhood.
-I try to avoid the slush as I walk the 2 miles to the factory.
+It's an icy, windy morning in Michigan and dirty snow lines the streets of my neighborhood.
+I try to avoid the filthy slush as I walk the 2 miles to the factory.

-The Ford factory is enormous.
-Huge squares of floor-to-ceiling windows surround the ground floor.
+The Ford car factory is enormous.
+Huge squares of floor-to-ceiling windows surround the building's ground floor.
 Above it loom five towering smokestacks, huffing smoke into the frigid morning air.

-"Stanley Marks reporting for training, sir," I tell Mr. Hubbard when I arrive.
-He's the floor manager.
+"Stanley Marks reporting for training, sir," I announce to the floor manager, Mr. Hubbard, when I arrive.